News

 Looking back, I can say that KEDGE BS was way ahead of its time, not only because it taught me the basics of corporate finance, but also because it offered me a differentiating position: building lasting professional relationships, developing win/win partnerships and developing a certain sensitivity to projects that made sense for my teammates and myself.

 Beyond this anecdote, I remember KEDGE BS as a school that was an effective professional springboard: stimulating my natural curiosity about a wide range of disciplines, instilling in me a certain humility and empathy that facilitated my integration into the corporate world, and turning me resolutely towards collaborative work.
-I also really appreciated how KEDGE BS trained me to persuade: since persuading a customer to buy a pair of leather boots in the middle of summer, during my first internship in 2007, is as complicated as convincing an investor for a multi-million project.
+I also really appreciated how KEDGE BS trained me to persuade: since persuading a customer to buy a pair of leather boots in the middle of summer, during my first internship in 2007, remains as complicated as convincing an investor for a multi-million euro project.

-On a personal level, KEDGE BS was also a decisive platform in my life, as it was there that I met my wife on the Bordeaux campus and many of the friends I still see every weekend.
+On a personal note, KEDGE BS was also a decisive platform in my life, as it was there that I met my wife on the Bordeaux campus and many of the friends I still see every weekend.

 🤝 Committed objectives

-Between 2022 and 2024, as Head of Strategy at TOTEM Towers, I had the opportunity to build the CSR strategy of our newly created company.
+Between 2022 and 2024, as Head of Strategy at TOTEM Towers, I had the opportunity to build the CSR strategy of our newly-created company.
 It was during this period that I realized that it was possible to create extra-financial value, and that all our company's stakeholders (investors, funds, banks, customers, etc.) had increasingly high expectations in terms of ESG (Environmental, Social and Governance criteria).

 The roll-out of the CSRD (Corporate Sustainability Reporting Directive) on a European scale in 2024 offers a magnificent opportunity for companies to differentiate themselves in terms of their raison d'être.
 It's a world in the making, given the climatic and societal challenges.
 From now on, I intend to put my skills and experience in value creation at the service of Orange's Lead the Future corporate project: decarbonizing telecoms while supporting the development of digital uses.